-Newsroom by the Bay has a strong tradition of offering rewarding day camp journalism experiences to students from all over the South Bay and Peninsula.
-Campers regularly commute in from nearby Menlo Park, Palo Alto and Mountain View, Cupertino, Woodside, and other local communities.
+Newsroom by the Bay has a strong tradition of offering a rewarding day camp experience to students from all over the South Bay and Peninsula.
+Campers regularly commute to us from nearby Cupertino, Menlo Park, Mountain View, Palo Alto, Woodside, and other local communities.
+Due to Bay Area traffic and the size of the Stanford campus, we discourage students from commuting from San Francisco, the East Bay or Marin County as all students must be at on campus and at our dorm at 8 a.m. sharp for the morning chalk talk and equipment checkout.

 I was looking for a weekday day camp, but it looks like NBTB extends into nights and the weekend.
 What should I do?